-BIHM9401 Biblical Hermeneutics (4 hours)
+BTHM9401 Biblical Hermeneutics (4 hours)

 This course explores the history of biblical interpretation, genres, hermeneutical principles, and major contributors in the discipline.
 The course includes an overview of the history of interpretation and traditional methodologies with a focus on current applications of critical, biblical interpretation.
 The course addresses the hermeneutical concerns deriving from text-centered, author-centered, and reader-centered approaches, especially noting how each may apply to current settings in biblical interpretation.
 This course prepares the student with an overarching understanding of the field of biblical interpretation and provides an awareness of methodological approaches for biblical research and investigation.
+Also cross-listed as NTGK9421 and OTHB9421.

-BIBT9401 Biblical Theology (4 hours)
+BTBT9401 Biblical Theology (4 hours)